All Collections

 Think of the Undeposited Funds account as an envelope or desk drawer where you keep checks until you take them to the bank.
 If you receive more than one check or payment in a day, you may want to group them all into one deposit.
 You want to enter those transactions so that your Quickbooks Online Bank Register matches your Bank's monthly statement.

-LeanLaw introduced the option to deposit trust paid invoice payments and deposits into undeposited funds instead of the operating or IOLTA bank accounts.
+LeanLaw introduced the option to deposit invoice payments and trust deposits into undeposited funds instead of directly into the operating or IOLTA bank accounts.
 Why use undeposited funds vs. depositing directly into your bank account?
 Read on to learn more.

 Learn How to Enable Undeposited Funds